Los Angeles Rams vs. New York Giants NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Over/under insights

-- New York has combined with its opponents to score more than 48.5 points in two games this season.
+- New York and its opponents have combined to score more than 48.5 points in two games this season.

-- The combined points per game average of the two teams, 48.8, is 0.3 points above Sunday's over/under.
+- The two teams combine to score 48.8 points per game, 0.3 more than the over/under in this contest.

-- These two squads surrender a combined 51 points per game, 2.5 more than this contest's over/under.
+- The 51 points per game these two squads have surrendered to opponents this season are 2.5 more than the 48.5 total in this contest.

-- In 2020, games involving the Giants have averaged a total of 45.0 points, 3.5 fewer than this game's set over/under.
+- The 45.0 PPG average total in Giants games this season is 3.5 points fewer than this game's over/under.

 Rams stats and trends

-- Los Angeles has played five games, with three wins against the spread.
+- In Los Angeles' five games this year, it has three wins against the spread.

-- Los Angeles has hit the over in 80% of its opportunities this year (four times in five games with a set point total).
+- This season, the Rams won ATS in their only game as a favorite of 9 points or more.

-- When Los Angeles puts up more than 27.8 points, it is 2-0 against the spread and 2-0 overall.
+- Los Angeles is 2-0 against the spread and 2-0 overall this season when the team notches more than 27.8 points.

 - The Rams have five giveaways this season, while the Giants have six takeaways.